 The hub of Miami Beach is South Beach (better known as SoBe), with its energetic Ocean Drive, Collins Avenue, and Washington Avenue.
 Here life unfolds 24 hours a day.
 Beautiful people pose in...

 - South Miami

-These three trendy, creative neighborhoods are 3 to 4 miles north of downtown and have developed an impressive mix of one-of-a-kind shops and galleries, see-and-be-seen bars, and slick...
+Wynwood actually encompasses three trendy, creative neighborhoods 3 to 4 miles north of downtown and has developed an impressive mix of one-of-a-kind shops and galleries, haute couture boutiques,...

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More

 View deals in Miami for vacation packages, hotels, airfare, and more from our partners!More